safebash/opencrypto/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/PeterBielak/OpenCrypto/master/LICENSE.md)

 OpenCrypto is a JavaScript library built on top of WebCrypto API that helps you smoothly implement crypto features into your secure web app.
-This library performs all of its crypto functions using WebCrypto API only and is compatible with OpenSSL.
+This library performs all of its crypto functions using WebCrypto API only.

 ## Code Usage
 ### Load OpenCrypto into your web app